|Bee Candy Board Recipe

 9. Place candy board directly over the brood cluster so the bees have access to it.

-1. Uncover and continue to stir until mixture reaches 240ºF
+1. Uncover and continue to boil without stirring until mixture reaches 240ºF

 3. Whip until opaque and a sheen develops on the top, pour into tray lined with paper towels